Last edited: DEC 2021

 - SaaS Provider

-- The SaaS Provider warrants that to the best of its knowledge the Services do not infringe the Intellectual Property Rights of any third party and there are no actual or threatened proceedings for any intellectual property infringements in relation to the SaaS Services.
+- The SaaS Provider warrants that to the best of its knowledge the Services do not infringe the Intellectual Property Rights of any third party and there are no actual or threatened proceedings for any intellectual property infringements in relation to Software as a service

 - The SaaS Provider is liable for the acts and omissions of all its Personnel as if they were done by the SaaS Provider.